 1. The Memorial Field Description: The Memorial Field is owned by Saxmundham Town Council and was established after the First World War as a memorial to those who lost their lives.
-In reasonably close The Memorial Field is within a residential area of the town on proximity to the the Rendham Road community it serves Demonstrably special to a The Memorial Field is a well-used recreation ground with a local community and nmunity and skate park and scout hut.
-It is used for fun fairs and other one holds a particular local off community events. significance Local in character and is It is in character with a town recreational space and is not an not an extensive tract of extensive tract of land land
+In reasonably close The Memorial Field is within a residential area of the proximity to the town on the Rendham Road community it serves Demonstrably special The Memorial Field is a well-used recreation ground to a local community with a skate park and scout hut.
+It is used for fun fairs and holds a particular and other one-off community events. local significance Local in character and It is in character with a town recreational space and is is not an extensive tract not an extensive tract of land of land